kivy/python-for-android/docs/source/faq.rst

 We recently fixed sqlite3 compilation.
 In case of, you must:

+* Install development headers for sqlite3 if it's not already installed.
+On Ubuntu:

+    apt-get install libsqlite3-dev

 * Compile the distribution with (sqlite3 must be the first argument)::

     ./distribute.sh -m 'sqlite3 kivy'